North Carolina governor signs criminal justice bill into law after Ukrainian refugee’s death

 Still, the action by Stein, a former state attorney general, affirms in law reforms demanded by GOP politicians and their allies.
 Stein had until late Friday to act on the bill, which could have also included vetoing it or letting it become law without his signature.

 Stein accepted the measure even as Republican lawmakers, including President Donald Trump and Vice President JD Vance, have blamed Democratic leaders in Charlotte and statewide for soft-on-crime policies they allege allowed the suspect in Iryna Zarutska 's Aug.
 22 death to stay out of custody.
-The outrage intensified with the release of security video showing the attack on the light rail car.
+The outrage intensified with the release of security video showing the attack.

 Democrats have called the accusations politically motivated, with several arguing during debate last week that the legislation not only wouldn't address the root causes of crime but also lacked funding for more mental health services.
 While Republicans are one House seat shy of a veto-proof majority at the General Assembly, the bill received bipartisan support in the chamber, making it more likely that any Stein veto could have been overridden.